jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

                                        rngs=rngs)

-    def __call__(self, inputs, training: bool = False): x = self.embedding_layer(inputs)
+    def __call__(self, inputs, training: bool = False):
+        # Pass the input tokens through the `embedding_layer` to get token embeddings.
+        # Apply each transformer block sequentially to the embedded input, use the `training` flag for the behavior of `flax.nnx.Dropout`.
+        x = self.embedding_layer(inputs)
         for transformer_block in self.transformer_blocks:
             x = transformer_block(x, training=training)
+        # Pass the output of the transformer blocks through the output layer,
+        # and obtain logits for each token in the vocabulary (for next token prediction).
         outputs = self.output_layer(x)
         return outputs